-Senior Director, Government Affairs and Communications
+Director, Government Affairs and Communications, Holtec International

-Communications Manager, Oyster Creek Generating Station
+Communications Manager for Oyster Creek Generating Station and

 She is a member of the Eagleswood Township Board of Education.
 She and her dog, Boo, are a certified team with the Alliance of Therapy Dogs, and volunteer time at nursing homes, schools and hospices.

 Sue can be reached on 609-971-2185 or by cell on 609-290-3650 or by e-mail to email@example.com.

 Senior Manager, Government Affairs and Communications, Holtec Decommissioning International